animetrics/STDIORedirect/README.md

 STDIORedirect
 =============

+When working with Java applications or libraries that utilize JNI native code, it is non-trivial to redirect STDIO from both unmanaged and managed sides of the application.
+This library provides a way to accomplish complete STDOUT/STDERR redirection, and consists of managed and unmanaged components.
-stdio/stderr redirection for java that will also redirect stdio for native libraries.
-Derived from the following blogpost: http://tabbott.com/2010/09/capturing-native-code-output/
+It is Derived from the following blogpost: http://tabbott.com/2010/09/capturing-native-code-output/

 Note: This project is still alpha.